 We determine which geographical areas have a low level of progression onto higher education using your permanent home postcode (as on your UCAS application) and measuring this against data provided by the government.
 The data we use to judge eligibility is provided by the Office for National Statistics and the Office for Students (OFS).

-You can check if they are eligible under this criterion using our online postcode checker.
+You can check if you are eligible under this criterion using our online postcode checker.

 Currently living in or grew up in public or kinship care

 To be eligible under this criterion, you should have lived or spent time in public or kinship care at any point growing up, or be currently living in care.

 Studies disrupted or adversely affected by circumstances in their personal, social or domestic life